-Reaching the end of my 3-year long studies at Linköping's University have given me an opportunity to summarize everything I have learned.
-This is by putting all my knowlegde into one final examination furniture called Journeyman Furniture.
+Reaching the end of my 3-year long studies at Linköping's University gave me an opportunity to summarize everything I had learned.
+This was by putting all my knowlegde into one final examination furniture called Journeyman Furniture.

-Recently finishing my Journeyman Furniture, I got an opportunity to make the whole production cycle of a furniture from the beginning to the end by myself.
+With the Journeyman Furniture, I got an opportunity to make the whole production cycle of a furniture from the beginning to the end by myself.
 From designing, making the product drawings, carpeting to furniture upholstering.
-When designing the chair, a Mexican exchange student specialized in industrial design, Kaleb Cardenas Zavala collaborated the designing phase as part of his studies with me.
+When designing the chair, a Mexican exchange student Kaleb Cardenas Zavala collaborated the designing phase as part of his studies with me.

 In a Journeyman work the furniture is examined by the master furniture upholsterers three times.
-All the choices made, materials used, technical quality of the work, technical construction and furnitures functionality will be evaluated and scored.
+All the choices made, materials used, technical quality of the work, technical construction and furnitures functionality was evaluated and scored.

 What are the materials that will be the most durable over time?

 Which one of the materials/combinations will give an even, beautiful and comfortable surface?Are they washable?
 Can you succesfully use materials never used before as a wadding, such as horse hair?
-These are some of the questions I will be looking answers for during my examination work.
+These were some of the questions I was looking answers for during my examination work.

 - What is a Journeyman Furniture?

 A Journeyman Furniture in furniture upholstery is build up with traditional techniques and materials, and is the most challenging work for the furniture upholsterer.
 In this examination work the spesific high difficulty techniques listed by the examinators have to be included in order to receive the approval to proceed to the production phase.
 All the furniture upholstering work has to be planned and done by the furniture upholsterer herself, without receiving any help.